ARTICHOKE

 MELON - Cantaloupe

 Ambrosia – 84 days.
-Conventional & Organic

-Unique, 6" melons with a rich sweet flavor.
+Unique 6" melons with a rich sweet flavor.
 Creamy tan outside with a heavy net.
 Gorgeous peach flesh.

 Aphrodite – 72 days.